The-Chinese-Room/InkpotDemo/README.md

 					- game mode Blueprint, creates UI, handles Inkpot OnStoryBegin.
 			Maps
-				Demo
+				AdventureDemo
+					- An example of how to use Ink and Inkpot for dialogue, quests, and a player journal Demo
 					- A demo of Ink scripts interacting with level blueprints and actors.